-Nearly 40% of adolescent girls in sub-Saharan Africa are out of school.
+In sub-Saharan Africa nearly 40% of adolescent girls are out of school.
 Overcoming barriers to girls’ education and helping them reach their full potential ensures that girls remain in school longer, reduces rates of child marriage and maternal mortality, and helps communities to thrive.

-UNICEF Canada is working in Uganda, to help remove barriers to education for girls and young women, as well as educating students – boys and girls – about menstrual hygiene management.
+One of the four countries the UNdaunted campaign is currently active in is Uganda, where UNICEF Canada is working to help remove barriers to education for girls and young women, as well as educating students – boys and girls – about menstrual hygiene management.

 Staying in School Against All Odds